Madunice

-Madunice (/sk/; Vágmedence) is a large village and municipality in Slovakia in Trnava region in Hlohovec District.
+Madunice (/sk/; Vágmedence) is a village and municipality in Hlohovec District in the Trnava Region of Slovakia.

 Etymology

 The name comes from the Slovak word medunica: a honey plant, in Western Slovak dialects madunica.

 Situation

 Madunice is situated on the right bank of river Váh, approximately one kilometer away from the river.
 North of Madunice are Drahovce, on east Koplotovce, on south Červeník and Leopoldov and on west Pečeňady.

 Transportation

 Road no. 61 leads through Madunice.
 It is also accessible from highway D1, exit 72 – Červeník.
 Madunice lie on the 106.6th kilometer of Váh fairway.
 In the town, there are four bus stops.
 Buses in directions to Piešťany, Trnava, Hlohovec and Veľké Kostoľany stop here.
 Certain long-line buses stop here as well.

 Close to the town is the main Slovak railway corridor Bratislava – Žilina – Čierna nad Tisou.
-Kilometer away from the town center there is a former building of a train stop, nowadays an object of the Slovakian railway company.
+Kilometer away from the town center there is a former building of a train stop, nowadays an object of the Slovak railway company.
 By 2008, the modernization of the corridor should be finished.
 Within the modernization, the old platforms were demolished and replaced by new, higher, and wheelchair-accessible platforms.
 The railway crossing was abandoned and an underpass for pedestrians was built.
-The nearest airport is in Piešťany, 15 kilometers away.
+The nearest airport is in Piešťany, 15 km away.